UNICEF Innovation Fund Graduate: Cireha

 The UNICEF Innovation Fund team gave professionalism and soundness to the ideas that we had.

-To talk about Cboard is to talk about UNICEF Innovation Fund.
+To talk about Cboard is to talk about UNICEF Venture Fund.
 We are quite sure that the project would have been just a nice and cool repository on GitHub and not much more than that without the support of the UNICEF team.
-The UNICEF Innovation Fund team gave professionalism and soundness to the ideas that we had.
+The UNICEF Venture Fund team gave professionalism and soundness to the ideas that we had.

 At the same time, they made us think, they did it a lot.
 Prior to our investment, we hadn't thought about developing a business model, understanding the importance of user testing and persona definition, and building a marketing strategy and customer segmentation.